Field-aware Calibration: A Simple and Empirically Strong Method for Reliable Probabilistic Predictions: Field-level calibration error

-Suppose that the model input is a $d+1$ dimensional vector $\bx=(z, x_{1},\dots, x_{d})$ including one specific categorical field $z\in\mathcal{Z}$ that the decision-maker especially cares about.
+Consider the input of the classification problem is a $d+1$ dimensional vector $\bx =(z, x_{1},\dots, x_{d})$ including one specific categorical field $z\in\mathcal{Z}$ that the decision-maker especially cares about.
 Given that $z$ is a categorical feature, we can partition the input space into $|\mathcal{Z}|$ disjoint subsets.
 For example, in the loan defaulter prediction task mentioned previously, this particular field is the ``address state'' feature with 51 levels, i.e., $z\in\mathcal{Z}=\{1,\dots,51\}$.
 Thus the data can be partitioned into 51 disjoint subsets.

 Now we use these subsets to formulate field-level calibration errors.
-In particular, we formulate the field-level expected calibration error (Field-ECE) as
+We denote the event of an instance belongs to a subset by $\mathbf{1}_{[z_{i}=z]}$ whose value is either 0 or 1.
+We then formulate the field-level expected calibration error (Field-ECE or F-ECE) as a weighted sum of the averaged bias of predictions in each subset

-which is straight-forward to understand: ``for every subset of data categoried by the field $z$, the averaged prediction should agree with the averaged outcome''.
-Therefore, if a set of predictions gets a large Field-ECE, it indicates that the model is biased on some part of the data.
+which is straight-forward: ``for every subset of data categorized by the field $z$, the averaged prediction should agree with the averaged outcome''.
+Therefore, if a set of predictions gets a large Field-ECE, it indicates that the predictions are biased on some part of the data.

-Although this formulation has a similar form to Prob-ECE, there is a key difference.
-In Prob-ECE, the partition is determined by the prediction $\phat$ itself, so the result can be misleading, e.g., it can get zero Prob-ECE by predicting a constant.
-But in our Field-ECE, the partition is determined by the input feature $z$, so the resultant metric can be consistent without being affected by the predictions.
+Although this formulation has a similar form to Prob-ECE, there is a crucial difference.
+In Prob-ECE, the partition is determined by the prediction $\phat$ itself so that the result can be misleading, e.g., it can get nearly perfect Prob-ECE by predicting a constant because all the instances go into one bin.
+But in our Field-ECE, the partition is determined by the input feature $z$, so the resultant metric can be consistent without being affected.

 Further, we can have the field-level relative calibration error formulated as the averaged rate of errors divided by the true outcomes,